 Our outcome of interest is death within 5 years (5-year all-cause mortality) and our predictor of interest is serum LDL level.
 Table 1 shows that observed 5-year all-cause mortality was not higher in the group with elevated LDL (13%) than in the group with low LDL (17%), in the study sample; in fact, mortality was higher in the low LDL group.
 If we had expected to observe a positive association between LDL level and mortality, this result may have been surprising.
 As judged by the descriptive statistics presented in Table 1, the suspected risk factors for heart disease (age, sex, smoking history, prior diagnosis of heart disease or stroke) do not vary considerably between observations with high and low LDL.
 This gives some evidence that these risk factors do not act as confounders in our analysis of the association between LDL level and 5-year all-cause mortality in our sample.

+4/4 for general table layout

+3/3 for the choice of descriptive statistics

+3/3 for discussion of finding

+Total: 10/10

 3.